telekom/testerra-xray-connector/README.md

 This maps Java test methods to Jira *Tests* and Java classes to Jira *Test Sets* by their name, when no keys are present in the annotations.

-Please note, that this mapper creates the issues when they don't exist!
-See above for more details how it's work.
+Please note, that a test method will not be synchronized if Xray connector has not found a Xray test with the name of the test method (see also [Creating new entities](#creating-new-entities)).

-You enable that feature by passing that mapper in your `XrayResultsSynchronizer`.
+Activate this mapper by passing `DefaultSummaryMapper` in your `XrayResultsSynchronizer`:

 ```java
 public class MyXrayResultsSynchronizer extends AbstractXrayResultsSynchronizer {